earthly/website/blog/_posts/2022-09-13-bazel-build.md

   nav: "bazel"
 internal-links:
  - bazel
-excerpt: "Learn about the benefits and challenges of using Bazel, Google's open-source monorepo build system, from experts who have experience with it.
-Discover when to use Bazel, its history, case studies, migration tips, and the future of this powerful build tool."
+excerpt: Learn about the benefits and challenges of using Bazel, Google's open-source monorepo build system, from experts who have experience with it.
+Discover when to use Bazel, its history, case studies, migration tips, and the future of this powerful build tool.
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article is about when to reach for Bazel.
 If you are looking for a simpler approach to monorepos then [check us out](/).**